Computer Software (103)

 103-494.
 QuickBooks Online.
 (1.8 Credits)

-Explore fundamentals of the QuickBooks Online software to manage your business finances.
-Learn how to setup a new company, work with lists, process invoices, manage bank accounts, enter and pay bills, process payments and track accounts receivable and accounts payable.
+Explore the fundamentals of the QuickBooks Online software to manage your business finances.
+Learn how to set up a new company, work with lists, process invoices, manage bank accounts, enter and pay bills, process payments, and track accounts receivable and accounts payable.
 Students should be computer literate and comfortable working in a Windows environment.
-TEXT REQUIRED.
+This course is held in a computer lab; a textbook is required.

 103-495.
 QuickBooks Pro Level 2.
 (1.5 Credits)